 Wastewater - Past, Present, and Future

 Wastewater treatment hasn't always been modern or effective.
 A little over a century ago, wastewater in Kalamazoo was sent directly to the Kalamazoo River or its tributaries.
 Around the world, sending raw, untreated sewage to rivers is still a common practice.
-Such unsafe practices result in polluted rivers, diseases such as Cholera, Typhoid, Dysentery, Polio and Hepatitis, and destruction of plants and animals.
+Such unsafe practices result in polluted rivers, destruction of plants and animals, and diseases such as Cholera, Typhoid, Dysentery, Polio and Hepatitis.

 Public concerns about environmental degradation in the 1960s resulted in increasingly stringent effluent requirements.
 During the 1960s, the citizens of Kalamazoo and the industrial community began a partnership to improve sewage treatment capabilities for residents of Kalamazoo County.
 Advanced treatment facilities for removal of dissolved solids began operation in 1967.
 Improved facilities for processing biosolids - solids removed from the wastewater - became operational in June 1971.

 The KWRP uses an innovative treatment system to treat a variety of pollutants in concentrations that most other plants cannot.
-The plant incorporates powdered activated carbon treatment (PACT) into its secondary process.
-With a PACT process, the plant treats wastewater from a variety of industries without the need for pretreatment.
+The plant incorporates powdered activated carbon (PAC) treatment into its secondary process.
+With a PAC process, the plant treats wastewater from a variety of industries without the need for pretreatment.

-The KWRP currently receives more than 50% of its wastewater from industrial sources.
-Manufacturers that produce pharmaceuticals, organic chemicals, spices and food additives, as well as projects associated from groundwater clean-up and remediation of contaminated groundwater directly benefit from the PACT process.
+The KWRP currently receives a significant portion of its wastewater from industrial sources.
+Manufacturers that produce pharmaceuticals, organic chemicals, spices and food additives, as well as projects associated from groundwater clean-up and remediation of contaminated groundwater directly benefit from the PAC process.
 By providing these businesses with state-of-the-art, unique wastewater treatment, the KWRP helps the community attract and retain employers who offer opportunities to skilled and educated residents.

 To perform treatability studies on process changes and high-strength waste streams from prospective industrial users the KWRP build a pilot plant in 1995.
-The Pilot Plant offers a dual train biological PACT system with tertiary sand filtration.
-In the Pilot Plant, operators can test waste streams, chemicals and plant modifications without placing the environment at risk.
-Since becoming operational in February 1996, Pilot Plant studies led to operation changes in the KWRP that yielded over $500,000 in savings (as of July 1, 1997), with more on the horizon.
+The Pilot Plant had a greater purpose than improving operations at the KWRP.
+Wastewater research is generally theoretical; but research performed in the Pilot Plant is practical.
+The Pilot Plant offered a dual train biological PAC system with tertiary sand filtration.
+In the Pilot Plant, operators tested waste streams, chemicals and plant modifications without placing the environment at risk.
+Since becoming operational in February 1996, Pilot Plant studies led to operation changes in the KWRP that yielded substantial savings in treatment costs through implementation of more efficient processes.
+The Pilot Plant was shut down in 2009.